-From November 2nd to the 5th of 2017 I was in Seattle, Washington attending the International Comics Art Form conference (ICAF) on the campus of the University of Washington.
+From November 2nd to the 5th of 2017 I was in Seattle, Washington attending the International Comics Art Forum conference (ICAF) on the campus of the University of Washington.
 Despite having been established in 1995, and my having entered academia and working with comics in a scholarly form since about 2007, April of last year was my first time at the conference.
 This year, however, instead of attending as a presenter, I was there as a representative of the conference’s Executive Committee and helped organize its events.
 I serve as the committee’s Promotions Coordinator, which mostly means that in addition to the work we all share developing and running the conference, I am responsible for maintaining the ICAF website and its social media presence.
 I imagine that I was asked to stand for election for that position on the strength of my post here on The Middle Spaces providing an overview of the 2016 conference, and my frequent contributions to comics scholar social media outlets, especially Twitter.

 Something that can be disappointing about academic conferences is that you spend the majority of your time indoors, in fluorescent lit rooms, and don’t get to see much of the cities or towns you are visiting.
 In this case, however, I’d been to Seattle before, and ultimately, none of that mattered.
 Much like in 2016, the range of presentations, artist talks, and conference events were deeply fascinating and intellectually stimulating, I never felt like I wanted to be anywhere else throughout.

 One of my favorite aspects of this conference was the activity on Twitter.
 Using the #ICAF2017 hashtag, attendees shared insights from each other’s presentations, discussed topics tangential to presentations, and posted pictures of presenters and of their own notes and sketches.
-Among these, the notes Leah Misemer and Maggie Galvan shared were most notable, colorful and concise.
+Among these, the notes Leah Misemer and Margaret Galvan shared were most notable, colorful and concise.
 I ended up using them to help remind me of elements of the presentations, and reproduce some of them here (with their permission).
-You can see all of Leah’s “sketchnotes” on her Twitter feed, and Maggie’s can be found in the notes section of the art page at her website.
+You can see all of Leah’s “sketchnotes” on her Twitter feed, and Margaret’s can be found in the notes section of the art page at her website.

 And so, what follows is a very rough sketch of an overview of the conferences events, with two caveats: